statnet/Workshops----OBSOLETE/README.md

 Current Statnet workshops are now each held in a separate repository, with a name like `workshop-ergm`.
 You can find the complete list of workshop repositories by filtering from the [main organization page](https://github.com/statnet) for `workshop`.

+We are leaving this respository online for the convenience of users who have links to it.

+__ALL INFORMATION BELOW THIS LINE IS OBSOLETE__
+____

 Please see [statnet.github.io](https://github.com/statnet/Workshops/wiki) for our online training materials and software installation instructions.

 **Notes for end users:**